aaronkbutler/AppleFoundationModelChatBot/README.md

 Build in Xcode 26 Beta and run on any Apple device running the latest beta software.

-Or, clone the repo and run the MacOS build directly.
+Or, download the [zip file](https://github.com/aaronkbutler/AppleFoundationModelChatBot/blob/main/MacOS%20Exports/FoundationModelChatBot.zip) containing a prebuilt MacOS app instead.